omdevteam/om/docs/docs/advanced_documentation.md

 specified by the user via a command-line argument).

-Every node imports the Python classes for the Parallelization, Processing and Data Retrieval layers, the configuration file
+Every node imports the Python classes for the Parallelization, Processing and Data Retrieval layers listed in the configuration file.

-.
-The Data Event Handler and OM can then finally start.

 The processing nodes start retrieving *data events* from the data source, as dictated by the Data Retrieval Layer After retrieving and unpacking an event, each processing